zmcddn/coding-interview-guide/README.md

 # The Coding Interview Guide

-> This is a collection of my notes when I was/am studying for interviews and it is also
+> This is a collection of my notes when I was/am studying for interviews (or just for myself)
-> intended to become a systematic guide for people who would like to become a software
+> and it is also intended to become a systematic guide for people who would like to
-> development engineer.
+> become a software development engineer (SDE).

 > I was graduated as an Electrical Engineer and after working for about 2 years as Electrical
 > Engineer I decided to become a Software Engineer.
 I have taught myself all the most common